BlueWizardHat/demo-kotlin-maven/README.md

 Commands:

 * refresh - Looks through the project to find 'localdev.config' files and uses them to (re-)configure the localdev setup
-* build - builds selected services with maven using the demo profile
+* build - builds selected services with maven using the local profile
-* qbuild - (quick)builds selected services with maven using the demo profile but without clean and skips tests
+* qbuild - (quick)builds selected services with maven using the local profile but without clean and skips tests
 * start|up|run - start all services in docker
 * debug - start all services in docker in debug mode
 * restart - restarts selected services